Bryd-Org/mts-slack-management-scripts/README.md

    Each line is a meant for a single user.
 User role should be in lowercase: `admin` or `owner`.

 2. **Run process**
-   - Execute the following command to start sharing the channels:
+   - Execute the following command to assign admin or owner role:
      ```bash
      docker-compose up assign-admins
      ```